jakekohlhepp/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD candidate in economics at UCLA.
+I am a 5th year PhD candidate in economics at UCLA.
+I am on the job market during the 2022-2023 academic year.

 I am an applied microeconomist with a background in theory and labor.
 My research agenda focuses on how human resource decisions within firms shape markets.

-I am on the job market during the 2022-2023 academic year.

 My CV is available [here](files/kohlhepp_cv.pdf).
 My job market paper is available [here](files/kohlhepp_jmp.pdf).